robwschlegel/MHWapp/README.md

 ## File structure

 * /MHWapp/
   * /MHW_daily.R - This script is run daily via a cron job.
 It downloads and processes the global MHW results.
-This scrip shows the step-by-step workflow used to create the data that are then fed to the MHW Tracker.
+This script shows the step-by-step workflow used to create the data that are then fed to the MHW Tracker.
   * /MHW_daily_functions.R - This script houses the functions used by MHW_daily.R.
   * /MHW_daily_test.R - This script houses code used to poke and prod at the MHW_daily.R and MHW_daily_functions.R scripts.
   * /MHW_annual_summary.R - This script contains code used to calculate annual summaries for MHWs.
 The figures created in this script are saved in /figures/ and the data files are saved in /data/annual_summary/.